ReemOmer/RecipeFinderApp/README.md

 2. **Download the dataset**: Download the Food.com recipes dataset from Kaggle and place it as `dataset/recipes.csv`
 3. Ensure Docker is installed
 4. Run `bash run.sh` to start the Docker container
+5. Run `python main.py` to clean and store the data from Food.com
-5. Execute `streamlit run app.py` inside the container
+6. Execute `streamlit run app.py` inside the container to start the application
-6. Access the application at `http://localhost:8501`
+7. Access the application at `http://localhost:8501`
+8. Run `python RecipeScraper.py` inside the container to scrape data from pinshofyum.com
+9. Run `python RecipeProcessing.py` inside the container to clean and store more data in the database

 ## Usage